JoJohnny0/CV-homework/README.md

 ### Download the Datasets

 Follow the links [[MVTech](https://www.kaggle.com/datasets/ipythonx/mvtec-ad), [BTAD](https://www.kaggle.com/datasets/thtuan/btad-beantech-anomaly-detection)] to download the datasets from Kaggle and save them in `datasets/{dataset_name}`.
-In your final folder you should contain `datasets/MVTech/bottle/...`
+Your final folder should contain `datasets/MVTech/bottle/...`

 ### Run the Code